Timeline of the Yemeni civil war (2014–present): 2018

-The southern separatists represented by the Southern Transitional Council were backing the Hadi government against the Houthis, but tensions erupted in January 2018 with the separatists accusing the government of corruption and discrimination.
+Battle of Aden (2018): The southern separatists represented by the Southern Transitional Council were backing the Hadi government against the Houthis, but tensions erupted in January 2018 with the separatists accusing the government of corruption and discrimination.
 Gun battles erupted in Aden on 28 January 2018 after the deadline set by the separatists for Hadi to dismiss his cabinet elapsed.
 Pro-STC forces seized a number of government offices, including the Hadi government's headquarters.
 By 30 January, the STC had taken control of most of the city.